Ute Park Fire: June

 By the morning of June 1st, the Ute Park Fire had almost doubled in size to 8000 acre, burning entirely on private land, including Philmont Scout Ranch.
 Twelve structures at Philmont, all unoccupied and non-residential, were reported as burned.
 Voluntary evacuations were put in place for Cimarron.
 New Mexico State Parks closed Eagle Nest Lake for helicopters to access water to fight the fire.
 By the evening, the fire had grown to 16354 acre, burned two more non-residential buildings, and threatened a total of 296 structures.
 Cimarron was given mandatory evacuation orders.

 The situation remained dynamic into the morning of June 2nd, as the fire had grown to an estimated 27290 acre due to wind.
 Fire crews focused on structure protection in Cimarron by implementing strategic burnouts.
 The community of Ute Park was put under mandatory evacuation and numerous highways and routes were closed.

 It rained in the area on June 3rd, stunting fire activity.
 Firefighters focused on mopping up hotspots and suppressing spot fires.
 By the evening of June 5, the Ute Park Fire had burned a total of 36800 acre, with 604 personnel fighting the fire, including by air, and was at 30 percent containment.
 The evacuation order for Cimarron was lifted, though the areas of Ute Park, Philmont Scout Ranch, Cimarroncito and Urraca Watersheds, Cimarron Canyon State Park and private lands were still under threat.
 Eagle Nest Lake State Park was re-opened to boating and Cimarron State Park remained closed through July 8th.

 The Ute Park Fire was declared 100 percent contained on June 19th.
 It burned a total of 36740 acre.

 Closures

 Cimarron Canyon State Park remained closed until 8 July 2018.
 All backcountry treks at Philmont Scout Ranch were cancelled for the 2018 season, for the first time since the original donation of the ranch to the BSA in 1938.
 Backcountry treks were run in both the North and South country in 2019 but the burn zone remained unstable and dangerous.
-As of August 2022, crews are able to pass through the main road under GPS monitoring.
+In 2024 and 2025, the burn zone would reopen to crews.